GeoAziz/Bioscan/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:9002](http://localhost:9002) in your browser to see the result.
+Open your development URL in your browser to see the result.

-## Build and Deployment
+## Build and Deployment to Firebase

-This application is configured for deployment with **Firebase App Hosting**, which works by connecting directly to your GitHub repository.
+This application is configured for deployment with **Firebase App Hosting**.
+Follow these steps in order to get your project live on the web.

-### Prerequisites
+### **Prerequisites**

 1.  **Install Firebase CLI:** If you haven't already, install the Firebase command-line tools globally:
     ```bash